LCA-CI-builds-repair/river/CONTRIBUTING.md

 ## What to work on?

-We have a [public roadmap](https://github.com/orgs/online-ml/projects/3) that lists what has been done, what we're currently doing, and what needs doing.
+We have a [public roadmap](https://github.com/orgs/online-ml/projects/3) that lists what has been done, what we're currently doing, and wh7.
+Wait for CI to [run the unit tests](https://github.com/online-ml/river/actions/workflows/ci.yml)t needs doing.
 There's also an icebox with high level ideas that need framing.
 You're welcome to pick anything that takes your fancy and that you deem important.
 Feel free to [open a discussion](https://github.com/online-ml/river/discussions/new) if you want to clarify a topic and/or want to be formally assigned a task in the board.

 Of course, you're welcome to propose and contribute new ideas.
 We encourage you to [open a discussion](https://github.com/online-ml/river/discussions/new) so that we can align on the work to be done.
 It's generally a good idea to have a quick discussion before opening a pull request that is potentially out-of-scope.